-Crash Course in Basic Psychiatry: an intensive Introductory overview covering essentials of diagnosis and treatment, legal and ethical issues and administrative procedures.
+Crash Course in Basic Psychiatry: an intensive introductory overview covering essentials of diagnosis and treatment, legal and ethical issues and administrative procedures in psychiatry, including specifics for the residency environment.

 Basic Clinical Psychiatry: establishes a sound foundation of knowledge to support and develop the development of psychiatric clinical skills.
-Systematic study of the main psychiatric disorders and the foundation of the use of psychiatric medications.
+We have systematic study of the main psychiatric disorders and the foundation of the use of psychiatric medications.

 Consultation and Emergency Psychiatry: the knowledge and skills necessary to diagnose, triage and treat psychiatric emergencies and psychiatric disorders encountered on the medical-surgical services.
 It includes clinical case presentations and seminars and meets weekly throughout the year.

-Research Methods: basic principles and applications of research methodology, statistical analysis of quantitative daw, enabling residents to re ad, critique and apply research findings published in the literature.
+Research Methods: basic principles and applications of research methodology, statistical analysis of quantitative data, enabling residents to read, critique and apply research findings published in the literature.

 Neuroanatomy and Neurophysiology: